Health & Wellness: “The Mom Activist”

 Global Social Impact For Moms

 Christine is aligned to one of the critical health topics of the World Health Organization (WHO): maternal health.
 This includes the physical, emotional and mental health of women during pregnancy, childbirth and the postnatal period.
 Additionally, there are cultural nuances during pregnancy, labor, and delivery.
 These increase the risks of experiencing mental health challenges for moms of color.
 For example, statistics show that Black women are three to four times more likely to die during or after delivery.
-Christine is a Black mother committed to social impact for moms.
-She wants Black mothers around the world to stop suffering in silence.
+Christine Michel Carter is a Black mother committed to social impact for moms.
+As an executive committee member of Mom Congress, Christine wants Black mothers around the world to stop suffering in silence.

 Child care is one of the main catalysts to the decline of maternal health.
 Christine Michel Carter is also passionate about elevating the importance of this issue.
 Aligned to the WHO health topic: quality of child care, Christine has worked with the Congressional Caucus on Black Women & Girls, the FamTech Collaborative, the Department of Labor and the U.S. Chamber of Commerce on maternal and child care related issues.
 In addition to interviewing former Senator and the first female Vice President of the United States Kamala Harris, Christine has also worked on her maternal initiatives.
 Christine is the founder of Mompreneur and Me, the nation’s first free mommy and me professional development event.
 Christine’s co-hosted conference, The State Of Black Mothers In America, is the largest global conference for Black mothers.